mholling/nswtopo/README.markdown

     boundaries:
       fill: black           # colour out-of-bounds areas in black...
       opacity: 0.3          # ...with 0.3 opacity to give a nice grayed-out rendering
+      stroke: none          # no outline for the area (or specify a colour)
     tracks:
       stroke: red           # mark tracks in red...
       stroke-width: 0.2     # ...with a width of 0.2mm